-Both the Cavachon and the Cavapoo are a mixed breed dog, except both parents are known and are two distinct breeds.
+The Cavachon and the Cavapoo are mixed breed dogs, except both parents are known and are two distinct breeds.
 Another name for this type of mixed breeding is designer dogs or hybrids.

-If you are looking to adopt a pup and the decision is between one of these two breeds, this article Cavachon vs. Cavapoo, will give you some real insights into the differences between the two, their temperaments, and health issues of both breeds.
+If you are looking to adopt a pup and the decision is between one of these two breeds, this article Cavachon vs Cavapoo will give you some real insights into the differences between the two, their temperaments, and the health issues of both breeds.

 Contents and Quick Navigation

-These dog types have one parent breed in common, and that’s the Cavalier King Charles Spaniel.
+These designer dog types have one parent breed in common: the Cavalier King Charles Spaniel.
 The Cavachon’s other parent is a Bichon Frise, and the Cavapoos is a Poodle (either miniature or toy Poodle).
-There’s nothing that states the sex of each dog has to be one or the other as long as one dog is a Cavalier King Charles and the other dog is either a Poodle or Bichon Frise.
+Nothing that states the sex of each dog has to be one or the other as long as one dog is a Cavalier King Charles and the other dog is either a Poodle or Bichon Frise.

 Before we delve more in-depth into what separates a Cavachon from a Cavapoo, let’s make a straightforward comparison.

 Weight: Between 10-20lbs.